pathanjalisrinivasan/receipe_generator/README.md

-# Mood-Based Recipe Recommender 🍳
+# Emotion-Based Recipe Recommender 🍳

 A web application that suggests recipes based on your current mood, powered by the Spoonacular API.
 Features a sleek dark mode interface and mobile-responsive design.